thekarel/spiral/README.md

 > A tiny helper for Linear git workflow

-Offer no less than one feature:
+Offers no less than one feature:

 - Running `git town hack <branch-name>` where the branch is the ID + title from Linear